-SECTION 3.
+SECTION 54.
 SYSTEM PERFORMANCE MEASURES.
-The Partnership completes the annual System Performance Measure data submission each spring.
-The seven system-level performance measures help communities gauge their progress towards preventing and ending homelessness:
+The Partnership completes the annual

+System Performance Measure data submission each spring.
+HUD has establishedThe seven system-level performance measures to help communities gauge their progress towards preventing and ending homelessness:

 - 1. Length of time persons remain homeless; - 2.
-Extent to which persons who exit homelessness to permanent housing destinations return to homelessness; - 3.
-Number of people experiencing homelessness; - Jobs and income growth for people experiencing homelessness in CoC Programfunded projects; - 5.
+The extent to which persons who exit homelessness to permanent housing destinations return to homelessness; - 3.
+Number of people experiencing homelessness; - 4.
+Jobs and income growth for people experiencing homelessness in CoC Programfunded projects; - 5.
 Number of persons who become homeless for the first time; - 6.
-Homelessness prevention and housing placement of persons identified as - Category 3 of HUD's homeless definition in CoC Program-funded projects; and 7.
+Homelessness prevention and housing placement of persons defined by Category 3 of HUD's homeless definition in CoC Program-funded projects; and - 7.
 Successful housing placement.

-The Partnership will submit data on community system performance measures to HUD through HDX in accordance with the deadline set by HUD.
+The Partnership will submit data on community system performance measures, submitted to HUD through HDX in accordance with the deadline set by HUD.

-SECTION 4.
+SECTION 5.
 LONGITUDINAL SYSTEMS ANALYSIS.
-The Longitudinal Systems Analysis (LSA) report provides critical information about how people experiencing homelessness use homeless services and demographics about the people in the homeless system.
+The Longitudinal Systems

+Analysis (LSA) report provides critical information about how people experiencing homelessness use homeless services, and demographics about the people in the homeless system.
 The Partnership will submit the LSA report annually to HUD via the HDX 2.0 in advance of the annual deadline.